-A) For 14.04 most graphics processors work without modifications, but some of them are better off with a special treatment.
+For Lubuntu 16.04.1 and 16.10 most graphics processors work without modifications but some of them are better off with a personal treatment.

 lspci | grep -i vga

-or similar from the 8xx family you could try to create an /etc/X11/xorg.conf file with the following contents:
+or similar old Intels you could try to create an /etc/X11/xorg.conf file with the following contents:

 00:02.0 VGA compatible controller: Intel Corporation 82865G Integrated Graphics Controller (rev 02)

 There's a tab in front of the three middle lines.
 It may or may not give a clearer display than the vanilla install which does not include an xorg.conf.
 Try with and without, if there's no improvement just delete the file.